Knowledge is power, which is why we do everything we can

 Human trafficking is a demand-driven crime, and it will never be stopped unless we address that demand.
 To facilitate these efforts, CCAHT has dedicated resources and efforts toward developing a curriculum that we now use to educate men about the harms of prostitution and enlist them as allies in the movement to end sexual violence against women and girls.
 We are continually developing and delivering interactive classes that invite men to examine the constructs of masculinity and gender presented by our culture and how these might contribute to violence against women and sexual exploitation.

-We present this curriculum in a sensitive and accessible way through activities and interactive dialogues, and we believe that educating men about the realities of sexual exploitation and masculinity can be an effective way to increase demand in the sex industry and consequently help prevent human trafficking.
+We present this curriculum in a sensitive and accessible way through activities and interactive dialogues, and we believe that educating men about the realities of sexual exploitation and masculinity can be an effective way to decrease demand in the sex industry and consequently help prevent human trafficking.

 Through the work of our locally focused task force,